 Rotate Left mouse button

-Rotate in-plane Ctrl with Left mouse button
+Rotate Ctrl with Left mouse button

+in-plane

 Translate Right mouse button

-Zoom Use the scroll wheel on your mouse, or Middle mouse button, or Alt with Left mouse button
+Zoom Use the scroll wheel on your mouse, or Middle mouse button, or (not on windows) Alt with Left

+mouse button

 The rotate, translate and zoom operations change how you look at the molecule.
 They do not change the coordinates.